Anne W. Patterson: Career

 Patterson served as United States Ambassador to El Salvador from 1997 to 2000, and then as United States Ambassador to Colombia from 2000 to 2003.
 While ambassador to Colombia, Patterson and U.S. Senator Paul Wellstone were the alleged targets of a failed bomb plot while on an official visit to the Colombian town of Barrancabermeja.
 From 2003 to 2004, she served as Deputy Inspector General of the US State Department.

 In August 2004, Patterson was appointed Deputy U.S. Permanent Representative to the United Nations.
 Patterson became acting Permanent Representative to the United Nations after John Danforth resigned, effective January 20, 2005.
 An extended delay in the confirmation of John R. Bolton by the Senate (ending when Bolton assumed the position on August 1, 2005, after a recess appointment) caused Patterson to serve as interim permanent representative longer than expected.

 Patterson became Assistant Secretary of State for International Narcotics and Law Enforcement Affairs on November 28, 2005, serving until May 2007.
 President George W. Bush appointed Patterson as the United States Ambassador to Pakistan after Ryan Crocker left that post to become Ambassador to Iraq.
 She served in Pakistan between July 2007 and October 2010.

 In May 2011, U.S. President Obama nominated Patterson to be the U.S. Ambassador to Egypt.
 On June 30, 2011, the United States Senate confirmed Patterson by unanimous consent to be the United States Ambassador to Egypt.

 During the protests that ousted Egyptian president Mohamed Morsi from power on July 3, 2013, Patterson was singled out specially by the protesters for being too close to Morsi and the Muslim Brotherhood.
+At the same time, she was attacked for presumably conspiring with the opposition, meeting with its leaders, and supporting the protests against the elected president.

 On August 1, 2013, Patterson was nominated to serve as the assistant secretary of state in the State Department's Bureau of Near Eastern Affairs, which oversees the Middle East.
 The U.S. Senate confirmed Robert S. Beecroft to succeed her as ambassador to Egypt on June 26, 2014.

 Patterson was considered for Defense Undersecretary for Policy under James Mattis; however, she was withdrawn after opposition from Tom Cotton, senator from Arkansas.
 Some speculated that Cotton favored an anti-Muslim Brotherhood policy and that Patterson's time as Ambassador to Egypt under President Morsi disqualified her in his eyes.

 Patterson served on the commission on the National Defense Strategy for the United States and as the Kissinger Senior Fellow at the Yale University Jackson Institute for Global Affairs.